|

 scores using 10, 8, 6, 4, 2, 1 based individual final places in that event.

-*In Gr.
+Note: In Gr.
 5-8, teams may enter an unlimited number of athletes per event, but only the top two can qualify to win awards.
 For relays, teams can also enter an unlimited number of relays, but only the top relay team is eligible for awards.
-If any school wants to field more than one team in any division, their first team must have a minimum of 8 participants.
-For schools to field more that 2 teams in any division, all teams but the last must have a minimum of 8 participants.
-No individual may participate on more than one team.
-(We will follow official CYO rules for individual events and “team” participation.)